Skip to content

 Hessa Abdulla is an Emirati writer who writes short stories in the field of fantasy, crime, and horror, in addition to poetry and prose poems in three languages: Arabic, English and Urdu.
 Her recent short story collection entitled “The View from the Mirror” explores a modern twist on the classic Emirati folklore characters.
 Her stories have been featured in different publications including the online magazine "Sikka", the anthology of "We are all Sidra, We all Love the Sea" from the Union of UAE Writers, and the anthology of "Alsaboora: The Blackboard" from Ghaf Publishing House.

-Suyi David
+Suyi Davies

 Suyi Davies Okungbowa is an award-winning author of fantasy, science fiction and general speculative work.
 He has published various novels, the latest of which are Warrior of the Wind and Son of the Storm—both of The Nameless Republic epic fantasy trilogy—and the novella Lost Ark Dreaming.
 His debut novel, David Mogo, Godhunter, won the 2020 Nommo Award for Best Novel.
 His shorter works have appeared in various periodicals and anthologies and have been nominated for various awards.
 He earned his MFA in Creative Writing from the University of Arizona, and lives in Ontario, where he is a professor of creative writing at the University of Ottawa.